higham/anderson-accel-ncm/readme.md

    eigenvalue.

 * `nearcorr_new`: the alternating projections method for computing the nearest correlation matrix.
-This is a version of the function at https://nickhigham.wordpress.com/2013/02/13/the-nearest-correlation-matrix/ that has been modified to include the options of fixing elements and imposing a lower bound on the smallest eigenvalue.
+This is a version of the function `nearcorr` at https://nickhigham.wordpress.com/2013/02/13/the-nearest-correlation-matrix/ that has been modified to include the options of fixing elements and imposing a lower bound on the smallest eigenvalue.